 What type of man would make a good partner?

 Here’s the bottom line: Look for a man who reveres his father.
-If he credits his father for being his role model, guiding him through life’s challenges, you are in good hands.
-A man who admires his father wants to emulate what he admires most in him.
+If he credits his father for being his role model, guiding him through life’s challenges, you’re in good hands.
+A man who admires his father often wants to emulate what he admires most in him.
 Choose a man who feels loved and supported by both parents, yet sees himself as being a bit more aligned with his father.
 If he was his mother’s emotional partner, and was distant with his father, don’t expect an easy road ahead.

-If he attempted to satisfy his mother’s unmet needs and supply her with what she felt she couldn’t get from her husband, look out.
+If he attempted to satisfy his mother’s unmet needs and supply her with what she felt she couldn’t get from her husband, proceed cautiously.
 This man is likely to have difficulty appreciating your needs.
 Fearing that you will want too much from him, the way his mother did, he is likely to put his guard up by shutting down physically or emotionally when he feels he’s getting too close to you.

 Our partner’s relationship with his or her parents can be a trusted indicator of how frustrating or fulfilling our relationship can be.
 If there’s one takeaway, it would be this: A solid bond with the same-sexed parent can be insurance that your relationship will endure.
 With this principle as your guiding light, you now hold an essential piece of the relationship puzzle and can be more prepared when it’s time to pick your life partner.